dialchain/dial/README.md

 ### Time Window Protocol (TWP)
 The TWP is the merkel tree of all neighborhood protocols hosted by the time window.

-As the list of neigborhoods of a time window is knwon in advance, as well as their order, the merkel root of the TWP can be upgraded evertime a publication certificate upgrades the NP.
+As the list of neigborhoods of a time window is known in advance, as well as their order, the merkel root of the TWP can be upgraded every time a publication certificate upgrades the NP.

 ### Intermediary Time Window Protocol (ITWP)
 The ITWP is computed in the 58th minute of the time window and distributed in the 59th minute of the time window.
-It is used to determine the intermediatry time window hash __(ITWH)__, which is the merkel root of the ITWP.
+It is used to determine the intermediary time window hash __(ITWH)__, which is the merkel root of the ITWP.

 The ITWH is available from the 59th minute of the current time window and is used as the anchor of the subsequent time window.